When I was given this sweater by a friend, I was tempted to leave it as-is. I mean, it was so soft and comfy cozy!

 I did this for each side, then I chopped off a bit of the sleeves to get the 3/4 look of my inspiration piece.

-Next, I sewed them to the bottom of the original sweater using a zigzag stitch riiiiight on the very edge (once again…to keep it from unraveling).
+Next, I sewed them to the bottom of the original sweater using a zigzag stitch riiiiight on the very edge.

 I have several sweaters with edges like this that somehow manage to not fray, so I’m not too worried about using the same look myself. 🙂

-I wore my sweet frock to The Kraken where I enjoyed sampling their enormous selection of tasty brews!
+I wore my sweet frock to The Kraken where I enjoyed sampling a bit of their enormous selection of tasty brews!